(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 - TREASURE refers to the amount you’re investing.
-Since growth of stocks is reported on a percentage basis, a bigger base or capital will obviously translate to bigger actual net profit.
+Since the growth of stocks is reported on a percentage basis, a bigger base or capital will obviously translate to bigger actual net profit.

 In the table below, the same ending target (ending value of 7245) was obtained with different variations in these three factors.

 With the target date in mind, you can plan how to achieve your goals by looking for the proper combination of your 3T’s – Time, Talent & Treasure.

 Now we go to the second type of your target destination – Target Stock Prices.

 If you’re investing believing that it’s actually a business, you’d want to invest in a company you believe is going to rise in value fueled by its continuous growth and earnings.
 This price which you believe a company will achieve some time in the future is called its Fair Value (FV).

 More specifically, Fair Value is a company’s estimated worth or fair market value as computed by various ways specific to its industry (i.e DCF, NAV, P/BV, P/E).

 This FV kind of target price is different from short-term target prices set by traders who buy stocks to simply ride short-term price fluctuations.

 Now, calculating Fair Value is already one complicated animal especially for beginners.

 Fortunately, some online brokers provide their own analysis and figures for Target Prices.
 In addition, some online brokers like COL Financial even give a sample portfolio you may want to imitate.